user4223/vrd-extractor/README.md

 # Summary
 Tool to extract VRD recipe data out of CR2/CRW/VRD/DR4 files created while using DPP.
-The extracted information is written into XMP sidecar files to be used by Darktable.
+The extracted information is written or merged into XMP sidecar files to be used by Darktable.
 Currently supported tags:

 * Rating - Is merged togehter from 'Check Mark' and 'Star Rating' information from VRD/DR version 1/2/4 or Exif/XMP data.
+  Remember: 'Check Mark' in DPP is the internally used rating, while 'Star Rating' is there for compatibility with other software, Photographers might have used both independently or mixed over time.

 When conflicts between different sources or destination occur, the user is able to solve the it manually.
-  Remember: 'Check Mark' in DPP is the internally used rating, while 'Star Rating' is there for compatibility with other software, Photographers might have used both independently or mixed over time.

 # Motivation
 First of all: Actually I like the results when using DPP to process my images and I have used DPP for years (10+) to do so because it is simple and straight forward, BUT:

-* It is using properitary formats for recipes
+* DPP is using proprietary formats for recipes
-* It is build from properitary source code
+* It is build from proprietary source code
 * It is not running on Linux natively

 I discovered Darktable recently as a very good replacement running